Fused vs. Non-Fused Disconnects: How to Choose Correctly

 - Decide: Fused or Non-Fused: Evaluate the system.
 Is there adequate, properly rated upstream overcurrent protection?
 If not, or if local protection is desired for coordination or maintenance, select a fusible safety switch.
 Otherwise, a non-fusible safety switch is sufficient.

-- Verify SCCR and AIR: Determine the available fault current at the point of installation.
-The selected disconnect and its fuses (if applicable) must have a short-circuit current rating (SCCR) or ampere interrupting rating (AIR) equal to or greater than this value.
+- Verify SCCR and Interrupting Rating: Determine the available fault current at the point of installation.
+The selected disconnect and its fuses (if applicable) must have an interrupting capacity or short-circuit rating equal to or greater than the available fault current.

 Key Takeaways for Field Application